Skip to main content

 Your Next Step

-If you have made it this far, you are not looking for another productivity hack.
-You are looking for transformation.
+If you've made it this far, you aren't looking for another productivity hack.
+You're looking for transformation.

-Here is what I want you to know: You are not alone in this.
+Here's what I want you to know: You aren't alone in this.
 The 11:46 PM moments that feel so isolating?
 Other leaders are having them too.
 The tension between success and significance?
-It is real, and it is common.
-But there is a path forward.
+It's real, and it's common.
+But there's a path forward.

 It starts with receiving your purpose instead of manufacturing it.
 It continues with shifting from owner to steward.
 It deepens through daily practices that anchor you to what matters most.
 And it transforms through community with others on the same journey.